 Software Specification and/or Tutorial for Lilo: Ligand Parameterization Utility

-Note 2: Everything in Step 5 forward will be automated by a program hopefully before the end of the ’15 quarter.
+Note 2: Everything in Step 5 forward will be automated by a program hopefully before the end of the Summer ’15 quarter.
 Subsequently, everything in step 1 forward will be automated by a program, but this is slightly lower priority and will take a bit longer.

 Higher Level